Trekking Tajikistan: Pamir Mountain Lakes

 Of all the Greater Ranges on the Asian continent, the Pamir Mountains are probably the least known and the least visited of them all.
-They boast the world’s largest glacier outside the Polar regions, the 77km long Fedchenko Glacier, and harbour three mountains taller than 7000m.
+They boast the world’s largest glacier outside the Polar Regions, the 77km long Fedchenko Glacier, and harbour three mountains taller than 7000m.

 Highlights